Applying for a Mortgage With a New Job

-Any application with an added risk factor will be subject to extra scrutiny at the underwriting stage, so they'll also consider your deposit value, credit history and other circumstances to make a balanced decision.
+Getting a mortgage with a new job and any added risk factor will be subject to extra scrutiny at the underwriting stage, so they'll also consider your deposit value, credit history and other circumstances to make a balanced decision.

-The key to finding a competitive mortgage while in new employment is to work with a whole-of-market broker who can recommend lenders who are in the best position to approve your application.
+The key to getting a mortgage with a new job is to work with a whole-of-market broker who can recommend lenders who are in the best position to approve your application.